 Fear is a strong motivator when making an argument.
 From the President to your mother, invoking a scary image of what’s to come potentially can stir things up.

 Commonly referred to as a ripple effect, the slippery slope fallacy has the argument shift to extreme hypotheticals.
 During the gay marriage debate a few years back, you would hear the idea that if a man could marry another man, people will then be able to marry animals.
 Clearly, this argument doesn’t hold up; bestiality would never be legalized in this country and shouldn’t be compared to the LGBTQ community.

-What makes this fallacy tricky and effective is the subtle topic switch.
+Though what makes this fallacy tricky and effective is the subtle topic switch.
 Per the example above, the argument has shifted from the merits of gay marriage to this far-fetched scenario of cross-special matrimony.
-Rather than discussing a group of people’s civil rights, the debate now has to discuss an emotional appeal with no basis in fact.
+Rather than discussing a group of people’s civil rights, the debate now has to discuss an emotional appear with no basis in fact.
 The fearmongering and “what ifs” make this fallacy effective to deploy during a losing battle.
 A slippery slope requires no data, evidence, or proof of any kind; all that’s needed is a desire to win and a conversation shift.

-Remember, logical fallacies can be used without realizing it.
+Again, logical fallacies can be used without realizing it.
 I like to see the slippery slope fallacy as an extension of our “fight or flight” response.
-Rather than abandon the discussion and be proven wrong, the brain conjures up fantastical imagery to stay in the game.
+Rather than abandon the discussion and be proven wrong, the brain can conjure up fantastical imagery to stay in the game.
 What’s important is how to avoid it altogether.
 Think in the back of your mind: is there causation between these two points?
 Will this idea add to the conversation or just derail things?
 Am I using this as a last resort?

 No one likes to be wrong, but sometimes you have to admit defeat for the sake of honesty and fairness.

 “I think the current model for incarceration in our country is outdated.
 We need to re-evaluate what a prison sentence looks like and stress reform.”